Dentrick/Adrian-Projects/Left in the Dark/README.txt

 -You can mark doors to indicate you've been there before.

 CREDITS:
-Music: Originals from Kevin Macleod at incompetech.com
+Music: Originals from Kevin Macleod at incompetech.com, edits/remix by Adrian Chiavelli Hernandez
-SFX: YouTube Audio Library
+SFX: YouTube Audio Library, edits by Adrian Chiavelli Hernandez